WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/Sprint Report/Sprint4-Report.md

 # Sprint 4 Report (1/9/23 - 2/2/2023)
  * Website "about us" page
  * Editor app "about us" tab
  * Updates/additions to API
  * A newletter signup component on website (unfinished, visual only)
  * News page
+ * Specialties Json and infrastructure added

 ## Work Summary (Developer Facing)
 In this sprint the first and primary objective was adjusting for a more modular approach.